nikki-experiments/my-react-boilerplate/README.md

 Now instead of building every time you make a change, set up the watcher bash command to build every time you save your files.
 Add "start": "webpack --watch" to your package.json scripts.

+### Setup Webpack Dev Server

+You don't want to use the file protocol, but we do need a static file server.
+To do this install webpack-dev-server.
+It should be in your package.json file.
+Also open webpack config file and add the devServer entry. '/public/' represents the path on the server.

+When this is run, it will run a dev server on host 8080, serve files from '/public/', and also run watch which will bundle output your files each time you save.
+To do this run:

+   $ /node_modules/.bin/webpack-dev-server

+Make sure you stop watch before running this.
+This will start watch again anyway.
+Make it easy to run by adding "dev" to your package.json npm scripts.
+To run: `yarn dev`

+## React Router

+Set up your file routing for your app.
+Add BrowserRouter from your base app.js page and wrap it around your div with className ='app'.
+Set up the file path using exact path='/' component={Landing} (if Landing is the component that will load when you hit the home page).
+There are more specifics that you can view in the complete-intro-to-react demo files.

 ## LESS

 [LESS](http://lesscss.org/) is a CSS preprocessor that makes it easier to organize and reuse CSS code.
 I use it because it is what I'm most familiar with but [SASS](http://sass-lang.com/) is also very popular among Ruby developers.
 I think I'll be moving into CSS Modules for React soon which will make LESS and SASS obsolete.